 ... you have a vision of changing the world.
-The team assesses its value as the sum of individual sub-values: of the value generated by individual teams, or individual value systems, or individual products or companies.
+The team assesses its value as the sum of individual sub-values: of the value generated by individual teams, or individual value systems, or individual products or organizations.

 ✥ ✥ ✥